Berbice Rebellion: Suppression

-Coffij contacted van Hoogenheim and said that he regretted the attack, and started peace negotiations suggesting to split Berbice into a European and an African part.
+Cuffy contacted van Hoogenheim and said that he regretted the attack, and started peace negotiations suggesting to split Berbice into a European and an African part.
 The Governor replied that Amsterdam should make the decision, and that it could take three to four months.
-Two days after receiving news of the rebellion, Gedney Clarke Sr., a merchant in Barbados, dispatched five armed merchantmen carrying 50 Barbadian militiamen along with 100 marines and sailors from the 60-gun Pembroke that Admiral George Rodney had lent to Clarke and Admiral James Douglas had put into commission.
-This force, supplemented by sailors from Britain's Merchant Navy and "other personnel", consisted of 300 men in total.
-Clarke owned seven plantations in Dutch Guiana, and this force, acting without authorisation from the British Crown, was intended to protect those interests.
+Two days after receiving news of the rebellion, the Barbados merchant Gedney Clarke Sr. gathered a force of 50 Barbadian militiamen and 100 British marines and Royal Navy sailors which he sent to Demerara in five merchantmen.
+The marines and sailors were from the crew of HMS Pembroke and had been lent to Clarke by Vice-Admiral of the Blue George Rodney.
+Clarke owned seven plantations in Dutch Guiana and his force, which comprised 300 men after being supplemented by civilian British sailors and "other personnel", went to Demerara without Crown authorisation to protect Clarke's interests.

-The force soon arrived in Demerara.
-However, as Rodney was recalled to England not long after, he ordered the 100 marines and sailors in Clarke's force to come back to Pembroke.
-The Barbadian militiamen stayed and captured a rebel stronghold at the La Savonnette plantation.
-The appearance of Clarke's force at Demerara discouraged slaves from joining the rebellion and reassured local planters.
+Clarke's force soon arrived in Demerara, but as Rodney was recalled to England not long after he ordered the marines and sailors to return to Pembroke; the Barbadian militiamen stayed and captured a rebel stronghold at the La Savonnette plantation.
+The arrival of Clarke's force at Demerara discouraged slaves from joining the rebellion and reassured local colonists.
 In May, Sint Eustatius provided military assistance.
 In the meantime, word had reached Amsterdam.
 On 21 May 1763, the Amsterdamsche Courant reported the revolt of the slaves.
 The merchants demanded action, and six ships with a total of 600 men set sail to Berbice.
-Field Marshal Charles I, Duke of Brunswick-Wolfenbüttel was assigned to devise a plan to reconquer the colony.
-On 19 October 1763, it was reported to the governor that Captain Atta had revolted against Coffij, and that Coffij had committed suicide.
+Field Marshal Duke Louis Ernest of Brunswick-Lüneburg was assigned to devise a plan to reconquer the colony.
+On 19 October 1763, it was reported to the governor that Captain Atta had revolted against Cuffy, and that Cuffy had committed suicide.
 This cancelled the peace negotiations; however, the colonists had already been strengthened by the arrival of soldiers.

 On 1 January 1764, the six ships arrived, providing the starting signal for expeditions against the rebel slaves.
 The insurgents were being defeated.
 Captain Atta and Accara were captured, at which time Accara changed sides, and helped the Dutch to capture Captain Accabre, the last of the insurgents, on 15 April 1764.
-The Dutch executed many rebels for participating in the rebellion.
-The estimates vary from 75 to 128 (125 men and 3 women). leading to the colony’s recapture by the summer of 1764 and savage repercussions.
-Around 1,800 rebels died, with 24 burned alive Captain Accara was pardoned, and later served as a freedman with the marines under his former adversary Fourgeoud.
-The population of the colony had decreased to 1,308 male slaves, 1,317 females, 745 children, and 115 whites in November 1764, which includes recently purchased slaves.
+The Dutch executed many rebels for participating in the rebellion —the estimates vary from 75 to 128 (125 men and 3 women)— leading to the colony’s recapture by the summer of 1764 and savage repercussions.
+Around 1,800 rebels died, with 24 burned alive.
+Captain Accara was pardoned, and later served as a freedman with the marines under his former adversary Louis-Henri Fourgeoud.
+The population of the colony had decreased to 3,370 slaves (1,308 males, 1,317 females, 745 children) and 115 European settlers in November 1764, which included recently purchased slaves.